HomeLatest NewsCyber SecurityBritain cybersecurity centre warns against use of Russian computer tech in Ukraine supply chains

 Advertisement

-“If you are more likely to be a target for the Russian state because of what’s going on, then would be prudent to consider your reliance on all types of Russian technology products or services, including but not limited to cloud-enabled products such as (antivirus software),” the blog post said.
+“If you are more likely to be a target for the Russian state because of what’s going on, then it would be prudent to consider your reliance on all types of Russian technology products or services, including but not limited to -enabled products such as (antivirus software),” the blog post said.

 Get the day's headlines from Tech Observer straight in your inbox